quicwg/wg-materials/ietf103/minutes.md

 Ted: For understanding of privacy/security, we must know that it must be possible to not spin

-DKG: While there was a refernce to ossification earlier, that's not on the hum list.
+DKG: While there was a reference to ossification earlier, that's not on the hum list.
 I'm not convinced we know what the ossification risks are.

 Subodh: To add to the ossification concern, what's the differential treatment concern?